-Planning a business in 2020?
-Write an awesome business plan the easy way with these 14 essentials.
+Planning a business?
+Write an awesome business plan the easy way with these 14 essentials

 Many people have been considering starting their own business.
 Chances are there are at least a few people in your life who’ve used this time to change tack in their career.
 Maybe they’ve started working independently as a consultant or contractor, working from home.
 Perhaps they’ve started thinking about what they can do to respond to the massive lifestyle changes we’re all going through.
 Or maybe they’ve taken the opportunity to start planning their dream business when we all get back to the ‘new normal’.
 You might have spotted people in your social media news feed wondering out loud about the possibilities, or even launching their brand-new businesses online.